ephraimkunz/rs_bom/README.md

 4. Run `cargo test` to run tests.

 ## Features
-* Iter over verses in the Book of Mormon.
+* Iter over all the verses in the Book of Mormon.
+* Fetch standalone verses by reference.
+* Parse arbitrary reference strings using the format specified [here](https://en.wikipedia.org/wiki/Bible_citation).
+Canonicalize these references and iterate over the verses in them.
+For example, given a string of `Alma 3:18–19, 16–17; Alma 3; Alma 4"` we can canonicalize it to `Alma 3–4`.
+Similarly, we canonicalize `Alma 16, 18, 19` to `Alma 16, 18–19`.

 ## Planned features
-* Fetch specific ranges and standalone verses by reference.
 * JSON RESTful API for all of the same.